-Her mother, Vicki Takamore says, it all began when the family decided to purchase an iPhone6 for Te Riina’s birthday.
-She told the Online News team, after initially paying for the phone, the wife of the man who sold it approached her car and gave the money back telling her to take the phone as a gift for her daughter.
+Her mother, Vicki Takamore says it all began when the family decided to purchase an iPhone6 for Te Riina’s birthday.
+Takamore told the Online News team, after initially paying for the phone, the wife of the man who sold it approached her car and gave the money back telling her to take the phone as a gift for her daughter.

-She says, “Te Riina was surprised and happy, amazed that something like that was happening to us.”
+“Te Riina was surprised and happy, amazed that something like that was happening to us,” she says.

 The gesture had a profound impact on her daughter and while shopping at New World she says Te Riina noticed a man and decided she wanted to pay for his groceries.

 The recipient of the kind gesture was a young father named Matt.
 He told the Online News Team, "I was quite shocked, it doesn't happen very often that someone offers to pay for your groceries and it couldn't have happened at a better time."

 Matt says he definitely plans to pay the act forward, when he is in a position to do so.

 "The way it made me feel and the way it could make others feel, it was overwhelming and I want to carry on the love."

 Te Riina's mother Vicki filmed the heart-warming moment and was touched by the response to the video.
 "It has been crazy, ever since we posted the video, the likes, post and shares have been overwhelming.”